ACM40960/project-parinithakiran/README.md

 Overall, our code initiates with data preprocessing steps, standardizing numeric features.
 Then we synthesize the data to balance the data and not get influenced by Benign cases, and the data is prepared for further analysis.

 ![Data Preprocessing](https://github.com/ACM40960/project-parinithakiran/blob/main/image1.png)

-Figure 1:Balance Dataset
+Figure 1: Balanced Dataset

 ![Data Preprocessing](https://github.com/ACM40960/project-parinithakiran/blob/main/image4.png)

-Figure 4: Types of Surgeries Performed on Patients
+Figure 2: Types of Surgeries Performed on Patients

 ### 3. Model Training and Evaluation